 This is an example of photobashing.
 I'm teaching a new class in advanced digital painting and included a photobash assignment, so I felt I should do a few of my own.
 This is my attempt at a sci-fi scene and I'm not sure it's completely successful, but it's okay.

 Here's my next photobash that I jumped into right after the previous one.
 I went for a different genre, a bit of an adventure type of setting.
 I think this one turned out a bit better.
-Even though photos are used instead of a lot of painting, but it still is quite a creative process, but I find it hard to do.
+Even though photos are used instead of a lot of painting, it still is quite a creative process and I find it challenging to do.

 I had been wanting to do a portrait of Grogu for a while and finally had a few moments to bang this one out.
 There are a lot of cute images out there and I was trying to find one that would be interesting.
 I liked the mood of this one and had some fun with the lighting.